tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 I hung up.

-I know how that sounds.

-I know.

 I spent the rest of the day googling symptoms of schizophrenia.

 I read about genetic risk.
 I read about onset ages.
 I read about auditory hallucinations, disorganized thinking, stress, trauma, sleep deprivation, delusions.
 I took three online screening quizzes even though every responsible website told me not to use them as diagnostic tools.

-Everything scared me because everything could fit if I wanted it to.

 I made an appointment with a psychiatrist.
 The earliest available was six weeks out.

 That night, I did not shower.
 The night after that, I didn’t shower either.
 By the third day my hair was greasy enough that I felt disgusting, so I stood outside the bathroom door for ten minutes with a towel under my arm like an idiot.

 Then I turned on music from my phone.
 Not loud.
 Just loud enough to make the room feel occupied.
 I showered with the curtain half open and the bathroom door unlocked.
 I kept my eyes open when rinsing my face.
 I said nothing.

 Nothing happened.